jimmo/ncss-embedded/chapters/10-bitbot.md

 #### Line sensing

 The line sensors are connected to `pin11` and `pin5`.
 They will read `HIGH` or `LOW` depending on whether the surface below them is light or dark respectively.
 The sensors themselves are the pair of black/blue bumps situated just behind the front coaster on the bottom of the bit:bot.
-They are made up of an IR-LED (the bluish bulb at the front of each sensor) and a photodiode with an IR filter (black bulb at the back of each sensor).
+They are made up of an infrared (IR)-LED (the bluish bulb at the front of each sensor) and a photodiode with an IR filter (black bulb at the back of each sensor).
+Although the IR light is not visible to the naked eye, most mobile phone cameras do not completely block IR light, so if you are curious you can see a purplish-glow from those LEDs.

 On a reflective or white surface the light from the LED at the front is reflected back at the photodiode, causing the sensor to read `HIGH`.
 On a dark or absorbing surface, the sensor will read `LOW`.

 For these sensors, the thresholds are fixed and unchangeable, which has led to issues when using the sensors on shiny surfaces, such as tiles.
 If you would like to use the sensors on tiled surfaces, we recommend either printing a dark line onto white paper, or pulling over a carpet.